DeeDee76/sql-projects/readme.md

 And About the columns x,y, and z they are diamond measurements as (( x: length in mm, y: width in mm,z: depth in mm ))

 <H2>Notes</H2>
-* Column names changed due to keywords in the dataset that are not allowed in sql server.
+* I changed onw column name (table) because it's keyword in sql server.